Aleks Sierz

 Aleks Sierz is a British theatre critic.
-He is known for coining the term "In-yer-face theatre", which was the title of a book he published in 2001.
+He is known for popularising the term "In-yer-face theatre", which was the title of a book he published in 2001.

+Biography

 Sierz was educated at Manchester University and holds a PhD from Westminster University.
 He works as a freelance writer and has written for publications including Tribune, The Arts Desk and The Stage, as well as newspapers such as The Independent.
 He co-edits Theatre Voice.

 He is a visiting professor at Rose Bruford College, and has been a lecturer on Boston University's "Study Abroad" programme in London.